samueldy/xfce-patches/README.md

 By default, the command is empty and everything works as usual.
 Once the command is specified and not empty, it'll be executed every time after right-clicking on a desktop area, and the applications menu will be no longer displayed.

-To specify the command, use following query:
+To specify the command, use the following query:

 ```
 xfconf-query -c xfce4-desktop -p /general/right-click-command -s "xfce4-terminal"